 They were drawn up to show how our requirements can be accommodated on these sites, and the concept plans exceed our minimum requirements.

-Planning permission will be sought in summer 2020.
-We expect work to begin on site later in the year and for the accommodation to be ready for people to move into by autumn 2022.
+Planning permission will be sought in autumn 2020.
+We expect work to begin on site later in the year and for the accommodation to be ready for people to move into by winter 2022.

 Frequently asked questions

 Where will the highways depot go to which is currently working at the Fishermans Arms site?

 Highways activity will move to land they already use just north of the Fishermans Arms site, off South Mill Lane.
 We have provided them with a replacement office, and they will move all their equipment to that land during summer 2020.